 Performance

-I like the system resource budget tool they have in Immortals of Avuem as it calculated your systems capabilities and tells you how much you are using and how many resources each quality setting uses.
+I like the system resource budget tool they have in Immortals of Avuem as it calculates your system’s capabilities and tells you how much you are using and how many resources each quality setting uses.
 This lets you tweak the game to your liking, however, there wasn’t much tweaking to be done on my system.

 Conclusion